dpenebac/EmbeddedCli/README.md

 ## License

-EmbeddedCli is licensed under the MIT License.
+µCLI is licensed under the MIT License.